aaronbieber/singleservingphoto/_posts/2007-10-17-photoshop-cs3-overrated.markdown

 Originally, I used Photoshop to create everything from promotional stickers and web graphics to letterhead and stationery.
 Eventually I moved to Illustrator for layout/drawing stuff, but Photoshop remains a huge part of my daily life.
-As the owner and sole employee of "Fisheye Multimedia":http://www.fisheyemultimedia.com, I am called upon to repair and modify photographs for my clients and to manipulate newspaper layouts for framing.
+As the owner and sole employee of [Fisheye Multimedia](http://www.fisheyemultimedia.com), I am called upon to repair and modify photographs for my clients and to manipulate newspaper layouts for framing.
 As a photographer myself, I spend hours upon hours in Lightroom and Photoshop, tweaking masks, adjusting curves, cloning